scarborough-courtney/ohimanual/content/accessing_github_repos.md

 You will then work locally on your own computer, modifying the files in the repository to reflect the desired modifications your team has identified for your assessment.
 Multiple users can work on the same repository at the same time, so there are steps involved to 'check in' your modifications so they can merge with the work of others without problems.
 GitHub has specific words for each of these steps.
 You have already successfully **cloned** an online repository to your local machine.
 After making modifications, you will **commit** these changes with a description before being able to sync back to the online repository. **Synching** involves both **pulling** any updates from the online repository before **pushing** committed changes back to the server.

+> TIP: While you can edit files in the online GitHub repository, we do not recommend this.
+It is good practice to track changes through commits and syncing.

 The example below illustrates GitHub's collaborative workflow with the `ohi-israel` repo owned by `OHI-Science`:

 > > > ![](./fig/clone_push_pull.png)